nylas-samples/nylas-api-for-swag/README.md

 - [Send Email using Ruby Nylas SDK](https://github.com/nylas-samples/ruby-email-send/tree/Ruby_V3)

 ### 7. Enter Swag Draw
 Be on the lookout from a message from `devrel` @ `nylas.com`.
-We will send over a short form once you use the Nylas Email API to ensure you enter the draw for swag!
+We will send over a short form once you use the Nylas Email API!
 It will be sent to your email account used to send the message.